-This product has everything I needed (and didn’t want to make myself) for those first days and weeks of class. – a slideshow to outline what students can expect in the course, a grading policy, syllabus, a parent letter, LESSON PLANS…the list goes on!
-I especially like the interview activity and homework activity, and that Whether you’re new to AP or looking to refresh what you have, this has everything you could even think about needing!
+These resources totally saved me!!
+This product has everything I needed (and didn’t want to make myself) for those first days and weeks of class.
+There’s so much included – a slideshow to outline what students can expect in the course, a grading policy, syllabus, a parent letter, LESSON PLANS…the list goes on!
+I especially like the interview activity and homework activity, and that everything is editable on Google Docs.
+Whether you’re new to AP or looking to refresh what you have, this has everything you could even think about needing!

 - AP Spanish Language and Culture Teachers

 What’s included in this product and how can I use it?

 Day 1 Google Slide Show: English Version (25 slides)

 -On the first day of school, my AP students are so nervous and wondering if they made the right decision to attempt AP Spanish.?
 They often aren’t certain that they have enough skill to do well.
 This slideshow explains what is the same and what is different about AP Spanish, highlighting that they are working to earn 6 college credits!
 I share pictures of the many blessings I have in my life as a result of learning Spanish as a way to encourage them to keep studying Spanish.
 You never know what doors will be open to you!
 At the end of the presentation, I have several “Turn and Talk” questions to ease them back into speaking Spanish.
 Many of the beginning slides in this version are in English.
 I make a decision year-to-year on which version to use (Spanish or English) based on what I think my students’ needs might be.
 I use the English version when fear and anxiety is especially high.